Basawa5948/AirQualityMonitoring/README.md

 # CORE LOGIC
 - Loading Fragment A when the app is launched, Fragment A will register itself to the ViewModel present.
-- ViewModel interacts with the network layer of the app where the websocket is initiated and the listeners are created to fetch the response
+- ViewModel interacts with the network layer of the app where the websocket is initiated and the websocket listeners are created to fetch the response
 - once the response is received, the network layer parses the data and forms the Object/Model class of the responseType.
 - This is passed on to the viewModel through liveData modules.
-- Frgagment A is already observing for the latest data and hence the latest info is fetched and displayed in the table
+- Fragment A is already observing for the latest data and hence the latest info is fetched and displayed in the table

-# PART B APPROACH
-- A Small interface between the two fragments for communication is created, on clicking the city name(it is a textView, hence the callback is easily obtained).
+- A Small interface between the two fragments for communication is created, on clicking the city name.
-- A dataStrcutre can be used to store info of all the AQIValues for each city from the response.
+- A hashMap is used to store info of all the AQIValues for each city from the response.
-- Pass this dataStructure and the city name from Fragment A to Fragment B
+- Pass this AQIValues and the city name from Fragment A to Fragment B
 - Use the MPAndroidChart library to display the graph in the Fragment B

 # Library's Used